 In 2021-2022, she created FOR TRAINSPOTTERS ONLY for the Trains & Tracks festival (Europalia), in which her Prelude and Fugue for 4 diesel locomotives and harp were the main thread in a concert with harp and locomotives (on stage), a series of film concerts and a vinyl record released by the Cortizona label.
 In 2023, her new album MOONLIGHT SHADOH will be released, also by Cortizona.
 Ten new compositions for, about and with her dog Shadoh, contain his usual sounds – including barking, smacking, drooling, whining, shaking himself, eating and drinking – sounding over the harp, viola da gamba, organs, noise and beats.

 Her visual work includes paintings, videos, poetry, photography and objects.
 Each medium used is at the disposal of an underlying idea (as essence) being expressed.
 In November 2023, together with Reinout Vanvinckenroye and Esther van Waalwijk, she will create the exhibition We Are Nowhere And It's Now, at Artisjok Gallery in Lier.

-Ann is staff artistic project leader at MATRIX [Centre for New Music] and coach of the creative final projects in the master's programme in classical music, at the Royal Conservatory of Antwerp.
+Since 2017, Ann has been staff artistic project leader at MATRIX (Centre for New Music).
+She currently teaches 'Creative Project' (the final projects in the master's programme in classical music) and the course 'Artist in society' at the Royal Conservatory of Antwerp.
 Since 2018, she has been studying philosophy at the Free University of Brussels (VUB).